cuthbertLab/music21/music21/documentation/source/about/about.rst

 Authors, Acknowledgments, Contributing, and Licensing
 =====================================================

 Music21 is an open-source toolkit for Computer-aided musicology.
-It is licensed under the LGPL (see below).
+It is licensed under the LGPL or BSD license (see below).

 About the Authors
 -----------------------

-**Michael Cuthbert**, the creator of music21, is Homer A. Burnell Associate Professor of Music at M.I.T.
+**Michael Cuthbert**, the creator of `music21`, is Associate Professor of Music at M.I.T.
 He received his A.B. *summa cum laude*, A.M. and Ph.D. degrees from Harvard University.
 Cuthbert spent 2004-05 at the American Academy as a Rome Prize winner in Medieval Studies, 2009-10 as Fellow at Harvard's Villa I Tatti Center for Italian Renaissance Studies